 When he got near to the Hijaz, Abu Sufyan was seeking news and questioning every rider in his anxiety, until he got news from some riders that Muahmmad had called out his companions against him and his caravan.
 (Ibn Ishaq/Hisham 428)

-Abu Sufyan did two things at this point to avert battle.
-He changed his route, so as to avoid Muhammad’s army, and he sent for help.
+Abu Sufyan even tried to avoid a battle by changing his route and calling for help.
 The Meccans then sent out a larger force of about 900 men to rescue the caravan.